-The concept of sustainability is universally accepted as an important objective of tourism development policy and practice (Sharpley, 2000), however the concept itself remains the subject of vigorous debate (Furgan et al., 2010: Page & Dowling, 2002).
+49objective of tourism development policy and practice

+(Sharpley, 2000), however the concept itself

+49remains the subject of vigorous debate

+(Furqan et al., 2010; Page & Dowling, 2002).
 Despite the lack of a universally accepted definition it would appear most sustainability frameworks emphasise the ecological, social, economic and managerial components (Spangenberg, 2004).
-It is also recognised that sustainability is dependent on visitors having a quality experience as this is likely to ensure a destination and/or activity maintains its attractiveness (Buultjens eta al., 2013; Chen & Chen, 2010).
-As Mustkia et al. (2012: 230-231) suggest the "level of tourist satisfaction is often considered to be an index of the service level of a tourist attraction and of the likelihood of tourists returning or recommending a site to others ... and, by extension, an indicator of social, economic and managerial sustainability".
-Satisfied tourists recommending experiences and destinations to other potential tourists are the cheapest and most effective forms of marketing and promotion (Akma & Kieti, 2003).
+It is also recognised that sustainability is dependent on visitors having a quality experience as this is likely to ensure a destination and/or activity maintains its attractiveness (Buultjens et al., 2013; Chen & Chen, 2010).
+As Mustkia et al. (2012: 230-231) suggest the

+8"level of tourist satisfaction is often considered to be an index of the service level of a tourist attraction and of the likelihood of tourists returning or recommending a site to others ... and, by extension, an indicator of social, economic and managerial sustainability".

+Satisfied tourists recommending experiences and destinations to other potential tourists are the

+57cheapest and most effective forms of marketing and promotion (Akma &Kieti, 2003).

 In addition, satisfaction serves as an evaluation of the purchased product and influences overall tourist satisfaction levels with a destination in which the product is situated.
-Not surprisingly there is usually a positive association between tourist satisfaction and a destination's and/or an experience's long term economic success (Akma & Kieti, 2003).
+Not surprisingly and/or an experience's long term economic success (Akma & Kieti, 2003).
 Importantly, satisfaction can also influence visitors' expenditure and therefore the economic impact upon a destination (Akama & Kieti, 2003; Zhang et al., 2010).
+Given the importance of visitor satisfaction it is not unexpected that it has attracted attention in an outdoor setting and/or with wildlife tourism.